 - The requestor's signature (if the request is written)

-Correcting a Missing Signature on a Vote-by-Mail Ballot
+Correcting a Missing or Mismatched Signature on a Vote-by-Mail Ballot

-If a voter forgets to sign their certificate with the returned vote-by-mail ballot, he or she may still have the opportunity to correct the omission by completing and returning an Omitted Signature Affidavit for Vote-by-Mail Ballot (DS-DE 139 - English PDF / Español PDF ), along with a copy of his or her identification.
-The deadline to submit the Affidavit, however, is no later than 5 p.m. on the day before the election.
-Failure to follow the instructions carefully may cause his or her ballot not to count.
+If a voter forgets to sign the return envelope for his/her vote-by-mail ballot, he or she may still have the opportunity to correct the omission by completing and returning an Correcting a Missing Signature on a Vote-by-Mail Ballot (DS-DE 139 - English PDF / Español PDF ), along with a copy of his or her identification.
+Additionally, if a voter is notified by the Lake County Supervisor of Elections office that the signature provided on the return envelope for his/her vote-by-mail ballot does not match signature examples on file with the Lake County Supervisor of Elections office, then that voter may complete and return the Mismatched Signature Affidavit for Vote-by-Mail Ballot , along with a copy of his or her identification.
+The deadline to submit either Affidavit is no later than 5 p.m. on the day before the election.
+Failure to follow the Affidavit instructions carefully may cause his or her ballot not to count.

 Tracking a Vote-by-Mail Ballot Request & Returned Ballot

 Any voter who has requested a vote-by-mail ballot can track the status of his or her ballot online through the Voter Information tool.

 Federal Voting Assistance Program (Uniformed Military and Overseas Citizens)

 The Federal Voting Assistance Program (FVAP) works to ensure Service members, their eligible family members and overseas citizens are aware of their right to vote and have the tools and resources to successfully do so - from anywhere in the world.